Globalinnovative/COVID-19/README.md

 If you wish to add a Country open an [Issue](https://github.com/aster94/COVID-19/issues/new).

 # Script
 It is based on the database from the [Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19).

+NOTE: The maintainers of the database are facing some problems so some data are not correctly updated for some countries, we all hope that it would be fixed.

 # Graph
-Updated at 2020-03-12 02:40:53.
+Updated at 2020-03-19 12:42:14.

 ## Asia
 ![](/graph/China.png)